 The wolf absently scratched the fur at the base of his neck.
 "I supposed that's preferable to losing them altogether," he agreed.
 "I'm still disappointed that we lost that opportunity, but if it will put us back into good standing with Sydney and counter the possibility of bad word of mouth, it's worth it."

-With an expression of great relief, Merlin stood up and moved two steps across the room to her; he surprised her with a tight hug and a sudden kiss of thanks on the cheek.
+With an expression of great relief, Merlin stood up and moved two steps across the room to her; he surprised her with a close hug and a sudden kiss of thanks on the cheek.

 — NEXT CHAPTER —